 Best Tour in Phuket - Phuket Instagram Tour

-Often referred to as the Pearl of the Andaman, it’s a popular spot for visitors to southeast Asia – and for good reason too.
+Often referred to as the Pearl of the Andaman, it’s a popular spot for visitors to southeast Asia – and for a good reason too.
 With an impressive coastline featuring long stretches of sandy beach strung together by dramatic rock formations, it’s been attracting people to its shores for decades.

 While this means some parts of this large island can be busy, there’s still a traditional and authentic side of Phuket to discover, plus it means there is always something to see and do!

-The lofty site offers the best 360-degree views of the island, with sweeping vistas of Phuket Town, Kata, Karon, Chalong Bay and more.
+The lofty site offers the best 360-degree views of the island, with sweeping vistas of Phuket Town, Kata, Karon, Chalong Bay, and more.
 Reachable via a winding, 6km road leading from Phuket's main roads, it's a must-visit island destination.

 Wat Chalong Temple

-The tallest building on the grounds of Wat Chalong is a 60 meter tall stupa or chedi, sheltering a bone fragment of Lord Buddha.
+The tallest building on the grounds of Wat Chalong is a 60-meter tall stupa or chedi, sheltering a bone fragment of Lord Buddha.

 The walls and ceilings of the temple are decorated with beautiful paintings retracing the most significant steps of Buddha’s life.
 Each floor is also full of large golden statues that are a sight to behold.